dani-lbnl/Leadership/index.md

 ### Communication:
 - Communication Skills Training: A Practical Guide to Improving Your Social Intelligence, Presentation, Persuasion and Public Speaking [by Ian Tuhovsky](https://www.amazon.com/Communication-Skills-Training-Intelligence-Presentation-ebook/dp/B010G81716)
 <details><summary> More</summary>
-  Surprisingly, it will help you even to talk to yourself, and those that you do not want to talk with at all
+  Surprisingly, it will help you even to talk to yourself, and those that you do not want to talk to, at all!
+A joyful way of learning how to be a better communicator!
   </details>
 - On writing well by William Zinsser- free book (http://www.brynmawr.edu/math/people/anmyers/ESem/on-writing-well.pdf)